There is a good chance Spotify Technology S.A. (SPOT) will undergo another restructuring. - The Dwinnex

 Earnings Estimates

-The company has 21 analysts who recommend its stock at the moment.
-On average, analysts expect EPS of -$0.19 for the current quarter, with a high estimate of $0.38 and a low estimate of -$1.24, while EPS last year was -$0.46.
-The consensus estimate for the next quarter is -$0.28, with high estimates of $0.34 and low estimates of -$0.94.
+Its stock is currently analyzed by 21 different market analysts.
+On average, analysts expect EPS of $-0.19 for the current quarter, with a high estimate of $0.38 and a low estimate of $-1.24, while EPS last year was $-0.46.
+The consensus estimate for the next quarter is $-0.28, with high estimates of $0.34 and low estimates of $-0.94.

 Revenue Estimates

-According to 20 analysts, the current quarter’s revenue is expected to be $3.06B.
+20 analysts predict $3.06B in revenue for the current quarter.
 It ranges from a high estimate of $3.15B to a low estimate of $2.97B.
 As of the current estimate, Spotify Technology S.A.’s year-ago sales were $2.83B, an estimated increase of 8.00% from the year-ago figure.
 For the next quarter, 20 analysts are estimating revenue of $3.26B, an increase of 9.60% over than the figure of $8.00% in the same quarter last year.
 There is a high estimate of $3.33B for the next quarter, whereas the lowest estimate is $3.12B.

 A total of 28 analysts have provided revenue estimates for SPOT’s current fiscal year.
 The highest revenue estimate was $14B, while the lowest revenue estimate was $11.65B, resulting in an average revenue estimate of $12.01B.
 In the same quarter a year ago, actual revenue was $10.68B, up 12.50% from the average estimate.
 Based on 27 analysts’ estimates, the company’s revenue will be $13.8B in the next fiscal year.
 The high estimate is $14.47B and the low estimate is $13.27B.
 The average revenue growth estimate for next year is up 14.90% from the average revenue estimate for this year.